 Also, observe the distinction between the Web and the Internet; the former is but one component of the latter.

-9 Responses to “Tips About 10 Technological Terms”
+9 thoughts on “Tips About 10 Technological Terms”

 Internet is, as you state, a technical term.
 “The Internet,” capitalised, is the interconnection of a number of networks using the standardised protocols defined by the IETF (IP4, to be replaced in the future by IP6 which some areas already use internally).